-Debit cards, credit cards, checks, or piles of nickels – it doesn't really matter how you spend your money.
-What matters is that you spend it according to your plan, according to what is important to you.
-According to your budget.
+Debit cards, credit cards, checks, or piles of nickels—it doesn't really matter how you spend your money.
+What matters is that you spend it according to your plan, and according to what is important to you and your Budget goals.

 The Great Cash Dilemma

 So how should you handle cash spending now that you have a budget?
 There are two options, and the one you choose depends on honest answers to two questions: How much cash do you spend?
 And how willing (or excited!) are you to record every penny of spending, no matter how small?

 - The more cash you spend and the more willing you are to track it, the more you should set up and spend from a cash account.